AmazonCity/aws.docs-amazon-vpc-user-guide/CONTRIBUTING.md

 * Information gaps in the content that need more detail to be complete
 * Typos or grammatical errors
 * Suggested rewrites that improve clarity and reduce confusion

-**Note:** We all write differently, and you might not like how we've written or organized something currently.
-We want that feedback.
-But please be sure that your request for a rewrite is supported by the previous criteria.
-If it isn't, we might decline to merge it.

 ## How to contribute